microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

 4. To build and package the **C++/WinRT version** of the skill:
     1. Run the included powershell script named *BuildSentimentAnalyzer_CPP.ps1*
     2. Once the sample is built, to generate a NuGet package from it, you can run the included powershell script named *PackageSentimentAnalyzer_CPP.ps1*.
 You should see a *FaceSentimentAnalyzer_CPP\*.nupkg* file generated.

+> NOTE: The experimental package provided for VPU access *Microsoft.AI.Skills.SkillInterfacePreview.DXCoreExtension* has a very long name which may interfere with MSBuild.
+If your builds are failing with `warning MSB3106`, try moving the sample folder to a shorter path, e.g. C:/.
+Note that you will need to move the **entire** sample folder, including the *common/* and *build/* directories!

 ## Run the sample <a name="PrivateNuGetFeed"></a>